“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 Other Hispanics borrowed from Gandhi’s idea of non-violent protest.
 Cesar Chavez and Dolores Huerta used boycotts, most famously of grapes, to help organize Mexican and Mexican-American migrant workers and get carcinogenic pesticides banned in the fields of California and the Southwest.
 Filipino-Americans, led by activist Larry Itliong, joined Chavez and Huerta in their crusade.
 Like many civil rights leaders, Itliong and Chavez were WWII veterans.
 And like Martin Luther King in Alabama, Chavez led a long 300-mile march from his hometown of Delano, California to the state capital in Sacramento that swelled to 10k protestors.
 Finally, like King, Chavez and Huerta worked with cooperative white politicians like Robert F. Kennedy, who helped defend the right of California farmworkers to protest peacefully.
 Chavez and Huerta’s movement ended child labor in the fields and led to the first farm worker contracts.
 The most influential protests were in California and Texas.
 As you read above, Hispanic organizations brought suit in the game-changing Hernandez v.
 Texas case of 1954 and forged a decades-long alliance with Lyndon Johnson because of the Longoria Affair.

-American Indians embraced their native cultures in a more substantive way than they had for most of the 20th century.
+In the 1960s, American Indians embraced their native cultures in a more substantive way than they had for most of the 20th century.
 Indians used sit-ins and fish-ins to push back on federal encroachment for the first time since the 1930s.
 The United Indians of All Tribes, a voice of the Red Power movement, took over the defunct Alcatraz prison in San Francisco Bay for nineteen months from 1969-71.
-They demanded reparations and that they be given the right to rehabilitate the facility per an 1868 agreement (the Laramie Treaty) that all abandoned federal facilities or lands defaulted to Indians.
+They demanded reparations and that they be given the right to rehabilitate the facility per the 1868 Laramie Treaty that all abandoned federal facilities or lands defaulted to Indians.

-Their occupation failed to bring about its immediate objective but succeeded in another significant way.
+Their occupation failed to win them Alcatraz but succeeded in another significant way.
 During the occupation, President Nixon granted American Indians increased rights to self-determination, namely the right to run their own affairs on reservations.
 The standoff ended the policy of assimilation the government had been forcing on Indians since the 1940s.
 The Alcatraz Occupation also inspired similar actions such as the takeover of the Mayflower II on Thanksgiving Day 1970, brief occupations of Mount Rushmore and the Department of Interior, the 1972 Trail of Broken Treaties, and a 71-day standoff in 1973 between Oglala Sioux and federal authorities at Wounded Knee, on the Pine Ridge Reservation in South Dakota.
 The American Indian Movement (AIM) led many of the protests.

 In recent decades, citizens and politicians continue to debate whether America as a whole should ever grant lesbian, gay, bisexual and transgender Americans, or LGBT, full equality under the law.
 Strategic focus shifted to the right to create and support families.
 This 1989 essay by Andrew Sullivan in New Republic laid out the conservative case for same-sex marriage.
-At the center of that debate is the issue of same-sex marriage and whether gay couples should enjoy the same economic and legal advantages of traditional marriages at the federal level, including dependent benefits, preferential tax treatment, etc. Married couples have over 1100 federal benefits and burdens.
+Aside from same-sex marriage, modern debates center on whether gay couples should enjoy the same economic and legal advantages of traditional marriages at the federal level, including dependent benefits, preferential tax treatment, etc. Married couples have over 1100 federal benefits and burdens.
 The Defense of Marriage Act (DOMA) from 1996 allowed national government agencies like the IRS to not recognize gay marriages of couples, even those who were legally married in U.S. states or other countries.
 A woman named Edith Windsor had to pay over $363k in estate taxes that she otherwise wouldn’t have if her partner of 44 years had been a man (the couple legally married in Canada in 2007 and resided in New York, which now recognizes same-sex marriages).

 In the 2008 presidential campaign, the Republican field all opposed same-sex marriage and Democrats Hillary Clinton and Barack Obama at least pretended that they did.
 Obama waited until he was re-elected for a second term in 2012 and then threw his support behind it.
 But Americans’ attitudes shifted as fast as they have on any social issue.
 This wasn’t just a generational shift; people changed their minds.
 By 2014, many more states were legalizing gay marriage.
 However, that year the 6th Circuit Court of Appeals ruled that four states in its circuit — Ohio, Kentucky, Michigan and Tennessee — were allowed to keep it illegal.
 Couples from three of those states bundled together a Fourteenth Amendment challenge that reached the Supreme Court, appealing to a combination of the Fourteenth’s right to equal protection and its due process clause.